jtresca/aflights/README.md

 ## How to Run It
 Just NPM install and then NPM start.
 You'll find the app here http://localhost:8080/ if your browser doesn't open up and take you there automagically.

 Thanks in advance for your time and consideration!
-I do hope we'll get to meet in person some time soon.